 Management Plan Implementation Annual Update, 2020

-The Louis S. St-Laurent National Historic Site Management Plan, created in 2016, sets out the long-term strategy for the site as well as how the site is administered.
+The Fort Chambly National Historic Site Management Plan, created in 2018, sets out the long-term strategy for the site as well as how the site is administered.
 The mandate of Parks Canada is to protect and present significant examples of Canada's natural and cultural heritage, and to foster public understanding, appreciation and enjoyment of these places in ways that ensure their ecological and commemorative integrity for present and future generations.

-The purpose of this annual update is to share 2020 achievements with the public.
+The purpose of this annual update is to share 2020 achievements with partners, stakeholders and the public.

-- The site participated in the regional promotional campaign.
+- The site participated in the Tourisme Montérégie digital campaign.

-- Parks Canada monitors and maintains the condition of the buildings at the national historic site on an ongoing basis.
+Maintenance of the cultural resources at the national historic site is carried out on an ongoing basis by site staff.